pmean/build-website/text/04/monte-carlo.md

 output: html_document
 ---
 I got a question from someone in my office who is taking a class on research methods.
-She asked me to define the term \"Monte Carlo\" that her teacher had used without much of an explanation.
+She asked me to define the term "Monte Carlo" that her teacher had used without much of an explanation.

 Monte Carlo is a method that studies a problem by repeatedly simulating